atrocore/docs-old/modules/translations.md

 ### Language configuration

 Our system always has a Main Language, which can be any language of your consideration.
 All the additional languages should be configured additionally.
-Translations only to configured languages can be made.
+Translations can only be made to configured languages.

 To add a new language, go to Administration panel > Languages.
 In the dropdown menu choose as many languages as you need.